 When Clare Jackson embarked on a Master of Business Administration (MBA) with Charles Sturt University, she wasn’t sure exactly where it would take her career.
-But now having graduated, she’s pursuing her passion – one she discovered during postgraduate study.
+But now having graduated, she’s pursuing her passion with her next career move – one she discovered during postgraduate study.

 Why did you choose to do postgraduate study?

 Clare had a great experience with study the first time around.
-So when she started to think about advancing her career she knew postgraduate study was going to be the right path for her.
+So when she started to think about her next career move she knew postgraduate study was going to be the right path for her.

 “I had done my undergraduate degree with Charles Sturt while working in the Queensland Police Service – a Bachelor of Policing.
 After completing that degree, I realised that I enjoyed the challenge and skills earned through formal learning.
 Plus, I was looking to advance my career.
 So I enrolled in a Master of Business Administration (Law Enforcement and Security) at Charles Sturt University.

 “After doing a bit of research with different universities, I found that I was able to receive recognition of prior learning for some of the study that I had done throughout my police career in both New Zealand and Australia.
 At this time I think I still really wasn’t too sure what I wanted to do.
 However, I knew that I wanted to formalise my law enforcement skills.
 And I wanted to learn through a structured process to set myself up for any future opportunities that came up internally or externally to the police.

 “I quickly decided that I wanted to broaden my learning and skill set.
 So after the first session I transferred to the MBA program.
 After completing a couple of courses in regards to both environmental and business sustainability, I realised that this was the area that I was passionate about and wanted to pursue as a future career.
 The emerging technologies in waste management, renewables and sustainability are ever evolving.
 I find that it’s a really fun and innovative area to be in.”

 How did you manage your study schedule?